 There are certainly a lot more creature comforts today, mainly around sleeping and living arrangements.
 Long gone are the days of crew occupying small areas of space where they ate and slept.
 During long periods at sea, the highlight of the week would have been movie night with a projector, this was certainly the case during my early years as a sailor.
 Now DVDs can be transmitted round the ship to all messes on TV screens.
 Having news from home was always a big thing.
 Letters carrying sad, good or mundane news were often out of date, as they had to catch the ship up wherever it may be.
 If the ship's program changed then it took even longer.
 Now we have emails, mobiles, all sorts of ways to keep in touch more instantaneously.

-What's your favorite place on HMS Belfast?
+What's your favourite place on HMS Belfast?

 That's difficult, there are so many!
 For me I suppose it would have to be the turret.
 The very nature of a warship is to be able to get into a position to use its armament, whether this be a surface or air engagement, or providing bombardment for troops ashore, as HMS Belfast did for D-Day.
 So people want to see the big guns and The Turret Experience provides a good insight in to what it was like to be part of the turret crew during a battle.
 That said, the boiler and engine rooms are amazing.
 How anyone knew what all the valves and gages did, and what they were for, is pretty mind blowing.